liver-mainds/ELM-SCORE/README.md

 - The model does not replace clinical judgment or established diagnostic procedures
 - Always consider the full clinical context when interpreting results

-## 🏥 Clinical Applications

-### Primary Use Case

-**Non-invasive selection of patients for non-selective β-blocker (NSBB) therapy**

-- Patients with ELM Score ≥0.60 can be considered for NSBB therapy (e.g., carvedilol)
-- Patients with ELM Score ≤0.45 can defer invasive HVPG measurement
-- Patients in gray zone (0.45-0.60) should be evaluated with additional testing

 ### Advantages